ManikandanF1/EmployeeCyberRiskProject/README.md

 ## 🙋 Support

-For support, email support@company.com or create an issue in this repository.
+For support, g.manikandan6381@gmail.com or create an issue in this repository.

 ## 🚀 Future Enhancements